 Even without specifically adding voice support to your app, your users can activate holograms simply by saying the system voice command "select".
 This behaves the same as an air tap on HoloLens, pressing the select button on the HoloLens clicker, or pressing the trigger on a Windows Mixed Reality motion controller.
-You will hear a sound and see a tooltip with "select" appear as confirmation.
-"Select" is enabled by a low power keyword detection algorithm so it is always available for you to say at any time with minimal battery life impact, even with your hands at your side.
+You'll hear a sound and see a tooltip with "select" appear as confirmation.
+"Select" is enabled by a low-power keyword detection algorithm, which means you can say it anytime with minimal battery life impact.
+You can even say "select" with your hands at your side.

-In order to use the "select" voice command in HoloLens 2, you first need to bring up the gaze cursor to use as a pointer.
-The command to bring it up is easy to remember -- just say, "select".
+To use the "select" voice command in HoloLens 2, you first need to bring up the gaze cursor to use as a pointer.
+The command to bring it up is easy to remember--just say, "select".

-To exit the mode, simply use your hands again, either by air tapping, approaching a button with your fingers, or using the system gesture.
+To exit the mode, use your hands again by air tapping, approaching a button with your fingers, or using the system gesture.

 Image: Say "select" to use the voice command for selection

-You can also say "Hey Cortana" to bring up Cortana at anytime.
-You don't have to wait for her to appear to continue asking her your question or giving her an instruction - for example, try saying "Hey Cortana, what's the weather?" as a single sentence.
-For more information about Cortana and what you can do, simply ask her!
+You can say "Hey Cortana" to bring up Cortana at any time.
+You don't have to wait for her to appear to continue asking her your question or giving her an instruction.
+For example, try saying "Hey Cortana, what's the weather?" as a single sentence.
+For more information about Cortana and what you can do, ask her!
 Say "Hey Cortana, what can I say?" and she'll pull up a list of working and suggested commands.
-If you're already in the Cortana app you can also click the ? icon on the sidebar to pull up this same menu.
+If you're already in the Cortana app, select the ? icon on the sidebar to pull up this same menu.